MehmetMHY/fm/README.md

 - [rustfmt](https://github.com/rust-lang/rustfmt) _(installed with Rustup)_
 - [swift-format](https://github.com/swiftlang/swift-format)

 The `install.sh` script will attempt to install these for you using your system's package manager.
+If `fm` is already installed, running `install.sh` will update your existing dependencies instead.

 ## Supported Operating Systems